jsidberry/basic-flask-app/README.md

 4. `static/js` = lcoation for all the JavaScript code

 TODO: outline how to create a completed app into a single executable file

+After cloning repo to local environment, execute/run the `setup_environment.sh` shell script but using this command: `cd basic-flask-app`, and then `./setup_environment.sh`.